Central State Hospital (Virginia): Overview

 Mayfield Cottage was built in 1750 and was the oldest brick residence in the county.
 The hospital purchased the farm land on which it was built, and used it as a storehouse for many years.

 In 1904, a one-and-a-half-story chapel was built as a multi-purpose space for religious services, dances, concerts, and graduation ceremonies for the hospital's nursing students.
 Its simple 80x50 foot Gothic Revival design was conceived by Dr. William Francis Drewry and constructed by G. B. Keeler & Son.
 Twenty-four fire hydrants were installed and a fire house was built.
 Drying machinery was purchased for the laundry and an internal telephone system was installed.
 Workshops were established for carpentry, shoe repair, broom- and mattress-making.
 These activities were used as occupational therapy.

-The building for chronic females was built in 1915 for 160 patients along with one for male patients.
+In 1915, a building for chronically ill females was built for 160 patients, along with one for male patients.
 In 1925, hydrotherapy tubs were installed on the first floor to provide a new form of treatment.

 From the opening of the hospital until 1915, the supposed causes of psychosis in those admitted included abortion, desertion, emancipation, marriage, masturbation, and typhoid fever.
 Some of the foods grown on the farm were alfalfa, peanuts, wheat, radishes, pumpkins, okra, watermelon, turkey, and milk.